lucasjellema/geocafe/README.md

 Some things to try out:

-* Click to create markers
+* Paste GeoJSON (or Geo coordinates copied from Google Maps) on the map to create markers in the specified location(s)
-* Paste GeoJSON

 * Copy (Map as) GeoJSON (and paste in geojson.io or in Datawrapper) - use right mouse click on map
 * Copy as Image - use right mouse click on map